Scavenger Hunt: Plot

 Each group is given a list containing clues to acquire 100 items with various point values ranging from 5 to 100 points.
 The items are to be acquired by any means necessary, with the exception of being purchased.
 They are to be placed in five different pens on the grounds of the estate.
 The winner of the scavenger hunt will be the person or team to acquire the most points by 5 p.m. that day.
 Chaos and carnage ensue, with scavengers returning occasionally to the Parker mansion to deposit items under the supervision of Bernstein and the scorekeeper, Cornfeld.

 Mildred, Stuart and Georgie's adventure has them trying to win a stuffed toy bear at a local carnival, trying to haul a heavy safe out of Stuart's office building, and stealing the false teeth of a Native American.
-Stuart gets roughed up by a motorcycle gang led by Scum (Meat Loaf) after attempting to steal a stuffed fox tail off one of the gang's motorcycles.
+Stuart gets roughed up by a motorcycle gang led by Scum after attempting to steal a stuffed fox tail off one of the gang's motorcycles.
 Late in the game, the team steals items from the servants and the Stevens/Lisa teams.

-The servants' adventure has them trying to steal a toilet from a fancy hotel, partaking in a robbery at a convenience store to steal a cash register and getting locked in a university laboratory while trying to steal a microscope.
+The servants' adventure has them stealing a toilet from a fancy hotel, partaking in a robbery at a convenience store to steal a cash register and getting locked in a university laboratory while trying to steal a microscope.

 Kenny, Jeff and Lisa's adventure has them "borrowing" items such as the head of Jack from a Jack in the Box restaurant, recruiting an obese Duane, although they soon discard him.
-A bulletproof vest is borrowed from a self-defense-obsessed lady named Arvilla (Ruth Gordon) and they acquire "laughing gas," steal a uniform from a motorcycle cop, and get stuck in a football team's locker room trying to steal a helmet.
+A bulletproof vest is borrowed from a self-defense-obsessed lady named Arvilla and they acquire "laughing gas," steal a uniform from a motorcycle cop, and get stuck in a football team's locker room trying to steal a helmet.